Happyculture/combawa/README.md

 You are encouraged to use Combawa as a daily companion to reinstall/update your local installation or CI environment.

-Because Combawa is very cool, you can use a Drupal console command to setup the required environment variables.
+Because Combawa is very cool, you can use a Drush command to setup the required environment variables.
 See below for details.

 ## <a name="installation"></a>Installation

 - `composer require happyculture/combawa`
-- Use `drupal combawa:initialize-build-scripts` to initiate the project build files from a template (actions run when the Drupal site is (re)installed or updated).
+- Use `drush combawa:initialize-build-scripts` to initiate the project build files from a template (actions run when the Drupal site is (re)installed or updated).
 - If you are in `install` mode using an install profile different than `minimal`, you should update the `scripts/combawa/install.sh` file to replace the profile name in the `$DRUSH site-install` command.
-- Use `drupal combawa:generate-environment` to setup your environment (configuring your site variables).
+- Use `drush combawa:generate-environment` to setup your environment (configuring your site variables).

 If you don't want to use the generated `settings.local.php` file, you will have to add in your `settings.php` (or any other settings file) the following snippet: